-First of all, Cruise's presence doesn't make the gaydar needle bounce off the charts — even though Cruise was wearing a fetching lavender ribbed-turtleneck.
-Also, he’s not the dwarf everyone says he is.
-Cruise stands almost 5’10”.
+Cruise does not make the gaydar needle bounce off the charts — even though he was wearing a rather fetching lavender ribbed-turtleneck.

-He did leave one strong impression, though, and that's his beefy laugh — that rear- molar-sparkling laugh that Ben Stiller lampoons so well.
-He lets one of those out every five minutes.
-Although it sounds completely forced, the laughter makes him appear jovial and pleasant, which helps detract from the fact that’s he’s essentially Hollywood's most powerful actor .
+He does leave one strong impression, though, and that's his beefy laugh — that rear- molar-sparkling laugh that Ben Stiller lampoons so well.
+He lets one of those burst out every five minutes.
+Although it sounds completely forced, the laughter makes him appear jovial and pleasant, which helps detract from the fact that's he's one of the most powerful actors in Hollywood.

 In Vanilla Sky, Cruise plays David Aames, a studly Manhattan publishing exec whose life takes a horrible turn after he falls for an innocent, exotic babe (Penelope Cruz) while trying to cool things off with his“fuck buddy”(played by Cameron Diaz).

 But there are a couple of queer elements that Cruise and Crowe didn’t mind talking about.
 And the “whole gay thing” with Cruise sort of sprung up from there.

 "There are no gay connotations to casting Rauschenberg in the film,” Crowe explains inside a ballroom at the Hotel Crescent Court.
 “I saw a picture of him in W magazine, and he's really photogenic.
 The picture was a close-up shot of him smiling, which I felt so comfortable looking at it.
 I also felt, what if this guy was one of the most legendary sharks of the New York business world?
 Wouldn't it make it more effective as a tough businessman if he was that disarming?"

 According to Crowe, when Rauschenberg heard about the project, his response was, “I get to be Tom Cruise’s father?
 I’m in.”

 There's also a bar scene in Vanilla Sky , where a peculiar-looking chap (the talented Noah Taylor from Shine) tries to strike up a conversation with David Aames.
-Not that the matter really needed to be cleared up, but David tells the mysterious fellow, "Sorry, buddy, but I'm straight, okay?
+Not that the matter really needed to be cleared up, but David tells the mysterious fellow, "Sorry, buddy, but I'm straight, okay?"